CamHD-Analysis/CamHD-Analysis.github.io/_posts/2017-07-05-scaling-up-frame-analysis-part-two.md

 which is built on top of the canonical [GoLang Docker image](https://hub.docker.com/_/golang/) built on Debian --- I used full-fat Debian, rather than Alpine or similar lightweight Linuxes, to ensure I could get all of audio-visual dependencies needed for ffmpeg.
-The Dockerfile then builds a recent version of [ffmpeg](http://ffmpeg.org/) from source (using [this script](https://github.com/amarburg/docker-golang-ffmpeg/blob/master/build_ffmpeg.sh)).
+The docker-golang-ffmpeg includes [ffmpeg](http://ffmpeg.org/) built from source (using [this script](https://github.com/amarburg/docker-golang-ffmpeg/blob/master/build_ffmpeg.sh)).

+The standard `go get` mechanism is used to download the source code from Github into the Go environment.

     RUN go get -v github.com/amarburg/go-lazycache

     ## Hot patch local files into the repo
     ADD *.go $GOPATH/src/amarburg/go-lazycache/app/

-The standard `go get` mechanism is used to download the source code from Github into the Go environment.
 I "hot patch" the source code with the `main.go` from the current directory, which contains configuration specific to the Docker version.
-In the long run this shouldn't be necessary, with more of the configuration occurring through config files or environment variables.
+In the long run this shouldn't be necessary, with more of the configuration shifting through config files or environment variables, but it was a cheap and easy way to implement version-specific changes.
 Even now the differences are relatively minor.

+Then get dependencies, build the application and copy it to `$GOPATH/`:

     WORKDIR $GOPATH/src/github.com/amarburg/go-lazycache/app
     RUN go get -v .
     RUN go build -o lazycache .
     RUN cp lazycache $GOPATH/

-Get dependencies, build the application and copy it to `$GOPATH/`.
+And some Docker image configuration.
+Lazycache uses post 8080 by default, the standard port of microservices in [GAE](https://cloud.google.com/appengine/).

     ENV LAZYCACHE_PORT=8080
     CMD $GOPATH/lazycache
     EXPOSE 8080

-Sets the default port for the app through environmental variables.

-Once built, I store a [copy of the image at Docker Hub](https://hub.docker.com/r/amarburg/lazycache_prod/).
+Once built, I push a copy of the image to [Docker Hub](https://hub.docker.com/r/amarburg/lazycache_prod/).

 ## image-analysis